Picking a Jury or Bench Trial in Chicago

 Know Your Audience

-There are some judges that are not shy about calling a police officer’s testimony unbelievable, or not credible.
-If your case depends upon an officer’s lack of credibility, and you possess evidence that can attack that credibility, then you probable should waive the jury, because a jury might otherwise believe the officer, and find you guilty based upon that.
-Whether or not you get a jury that might find against an officer’s credibility, or in his favor, is completely random, although it helps to know about the socio-economic makeup of the jury pool.
-One must "know the audience" in order to determine whether or not one’s defense will be accepted favorably.
+There are some judges that are not shy about calling a police officer’s testimony unbelievable or not credible.
+If your case depends upon an officer’s lack of credibility and you possess evidence that can attack that credibility, then you probably should waive the jury trial.
+Depending upon the general demographics of the available jurors in the jury pool, some communities are more “law and order” oriented than others and such a jury might otherwise believe the officer and find you guilty based upon that.
+Whether or not you get a jury that might find against an officer’s credibility or in his favor is completely random, although it helps to know about the socio-economic makeup of the jury pool.
+So, one must "know the audience" in order to determine if one’s defense will be accepted favorably.
+In this regard, we do not always enjoy the “of our peers” part of the 7th Amendment guaranty of a Jury Trial.
+Of course, life in America has become radically different than during the lifetimes of our Founding Fathers and one’s peers are often not to be found in one’s community.

 Verdict Must be Unanimous

-The reason why this matters is this: in a jury trial, in order for there to be a verdict, all 12 jurors in a criminal case, or all 6 in a civil case, must be unanimous in their decision.
+The reason why all of this matters is: in a jury trial, in order for there to be a verdict, all 12 jurors in a criminal case, or all 6 in a civil case, must be unanimous in their decision.
 The jury decides what the evidence is, based upon instructions in the law given to them by the judge.
-The jury decides whether or not the State has proven your guilt beyond a reasonable doubt in a criminal case, or in a civil case, whether or not your case was proven by a preponderance of the evidence.
+The jury determines if the State has proven your guilt beyond a reasonable doubt in a criminal case, or in a civil case, if your case was proven by a preponderance of the evidence.
 In a bench trial, the judge decides the facts and applies them to the law, and only one person makes the decision.
-It is easier to create disagreement between 12 persons than it is to cause one trained legal mind to be confused.
+It is therefore often easier to create disagreement between 12 persons than it is to cause one trained legal mind to be confused.

 Of course every case is different, and you are strongly encouraged to discuss your choice of jury vs. bench trial with an experienced Chicago criminal lawyer.
-If you are charged with a criminal offense, or you are being sued, or you wish to sue someone, you need aggressive, knowledgeable, lawyers to represent you, like the lawyers here at Mitchell S. Sexner & Associates LLC.
-Call us at (800) 996-4824 to speak by phone or to schedule a face-to-face, absolutely confidential, free consultation with us today.
+If you are charged with a criminal offense, are being sued, or you wish to sue someone, you need aggressive, knowledgeable, lawyers to represent you, like the lawyers here at Mitchell S. Sexner & Associates LLC.
+Call us at (312) 644-0444 to speak by phone or to schedule a face-to-face, absolutely confidential, free consultation with us today.